Capillary/api-documentation/source/includes/_points.md

 896 | Unable to process points.
 Please try again later.
 898 | Unable to process points.
 Please try again later.
 899 | Invalid configuration.
 Please report to capillary support.
+900 | Pending events present in queue for this user.
+Queue size-{0},failed event -{1},reason -{2},status code -{3}.
-901 | Invalid points or points redemption Id passed.
+901 | Invalid points or points redemption ID.
 902	| Redemption ID does not exist.
 903 | Unable to redeem points.
 904 | Invalid customer details passed.
+905 | points redemption reversal is disabled for the org.